-Mooroolbark College supports and promotes the principles and practices of Australian democracy, including a commitment to:
+The programs of, and teaching in, a registered school must support and promote the principles and practice of Australian democracy, including a commitment to-

-- Elected government
+- (a) elected government; and

-- The rule of law
+- (b) the rule of law; and

-- Equal rights for all before the law
+- (c) equal rights for all before the law; and

-- Freedom of religion
+- (d) freedom of religion; and

-- Freedom of speech and association
+- (e) freedom of speech and association; and

-- The values of openness and tolerance.
+- (f) the values of openness and tolerance.

-Nothing in the clause is intended to affect the rights accorded to, or the compliance with any obligation imposed on, a school under an action of the State or of the Commonwealth.
+Nothing in this clause is intended to affect the rights accorded to, or the compliance with any obligation imposed on, a registered school under a law of the State or of the Commonwealth.